artineering-io/flair-docs/flair/getting-started/globals.md

 {: .notice--warning}

 ###	Canvas Light Tilt
-Defines the tilt angle of the external light in relation to the canvas, 90 degrees is perpendicular to the canvas.
+Tilt angle of the external light in relation to the canvas, 90 degrees is perpendicular to the canvas.
 <figure>
 	<video autoplay loop muted playsinline>
 	  <source src="/media/canvas/canvas-light-tilt.mp4" type="video/mp4">